-Taurus is the name of a stealer created by a team of cyber criminals called Predator The Thief team.
-This information stealing malware is being sold on hacker forums for $100.
-It is capable of accessing (stealing) sensitive information from certain browsers, cryptocurrency wallets, FTP, email clients, various apps and collect details about victims computer.
-Therefore, it is quite powerful malware that should be eliminated from infected computers as soon as possible.
+It is capable of accessing and stealing sensitive information from certain browsers, cryptocurrency wallets, FTP, email clients, various apps and collecting details about the victim's computer.
+Therefore, it is quite powerful malware, which should be eliminated from infected computers immediately.

 How did Taurus infiltrate my computer?

-Screenshot of Taurus being for sale on hacker forum:
+Screenshot of Taurus for sale on hacker forum:

 Screenshots of Taurus administration panel:

-Update May 19, 2020 - Cyber criminals have recently released an updated version of Taurus Stealer.
+Update 19 May 2020 - Cyber criminals have recently released an updated version of Taurus Stealer.
 The malware control panel has been re-designed.
-Moreover, it has been implemented with several features (e.g., log download, log filtering, etc.) that significantly eases the usage.
+Moreover, it has been implemented with several features (e.g., log download, log filtering, etc.), which significantly simplifies usage.

 Instant automatic malware removal: